andrewharabor/pydeepnet/README.md

 ### Network Architecture

-In terms of network architecture, I settled on a single hidden layer with 200 nodes with a [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) activation function and an [elastic net](https://en.wikipedia.org/wiki/Elastic_net_regularization) regularizer.
+In terms of network architecture, the example uses a single hidden layer with 200 nodes, a [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) activation function, and an [elastic net](https://en.wikipedia.org/wiki/Elastic_net_regularization) regularizer.
 The output layer uses a [softmax](https://en.wikipedia.org/wiki/Softmax_function) activation, the same regularization, and a [cross-entropy](https://en.wikipedia.org/wiki/Cross-entropy) cost function.
-For the learning process, I used the [Adam](https://en.wikipedia.org/wiki/Stochastic_gradient_descent#Adam) optimization algorithm.
+Rather than basic gradient descent, the [Adam](https://en.wikipedia.org/wiki/Stochastic_gradient_descent#Adam) optimization algorithm is used for the learning process.
 For non-convolutional neural networks, this seems to be a fairly standard set up when it comes to [MNIST](http://yann.lecun.com/exdb/mnist/).
-After some trial-and-error, I was able to find optimal hyperparameters though better performance can likely be achieved by fine-tuning them more.

 ### Model Performance